RWS/studio-api-docs/apiconcepts/filetypesupport/opening_the_file_for_parsing.md

-Opening the File for Parsing
+# Opening the File for Parsing
-===

-In this step you will learn how to implement the class that extracts translatable text from a given bilingual source (BIL) file.
+Implement a class that extracts translatable text from a bilingual source (BIL) file.

-Add the Parser Class
+## Add the Parser Class
---

-Start by adding a class called e.g. **BilParser1.cs** to your project.
-Your parser class needs to reference the following namespaces:
+Create a class called **BilParser1.cs** in your project.
+Your parser class requires references to the following namespaces:

 * Sdl.FileTypeSupport.Framework.BilingualApi
 * Sdl.FileTypeSupport.Framework.NativeApi
+* System.Xml

-Bilingual files will often be XML-compliant, which makes parsing relatively easy, as you can leverage the standard XML DOM API.
-Therefore, you should also add the``` System.Xml``` namespace to your class.
-Then, your parser needs to be derived from the following class and interfaces:
+Bilingual files are typically XML-compliant, which simplifies parsing through the standard XML DOM API.
+Derive your parser from these classes and interfaces:

 * [AbstractBilingualFileTypeComponent](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.AbstractBilingualFileTypeComponent.yml)
 * [IBilingualParser](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualParser.yml)
 * [INativeContentCycleAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeContentCycleAware.yml)

-Open and Close the Input File
+## Open and Close the Input File
---

-First, add the following global class members:
+Add the following global class members:

 # [C#](#tab/tabid-1)
 ```cs